 Christian prisoners are generally not allowed to write letters or cannot afford to mail them.
 However, it is possible that you will receive a reply from family members, attorneys, or other acquaintances of the prisoner to whom you write.
 In most cases, VOM does not have direct contact with these people.
 It is not uncommon for those living in restricted nations to write to people in the West asking for financial assistance or help to leave their country.
 VOM does not recommend sending money directly to anyone inside a restricted nation.

 We DO NOT encourage individuals to send funds directly to those claiming to represent the imprisoned Christians.
 Through VOM’s Families of Martyrs Fund, we are able to provide assistance to these Christians in an appropriate manner.

-Never mention the name of the source of your information or the name of any organization such as Voice of the Martyrs or Prisoner Alert.
-It is not dangerous for a prisoner to receive letters from individuals, but if an organization is mentioned they may be accused of links with ‘foreign organizations’ and receive harsher sentences.
+Never mention the name of the source of your information or the name of any organization such as The Voice of the Martyrs or Prisoner Alert.
+It is not dangerous for a prisoner to receive letters from individuals, but if an organization is mentioned, prisoners may be accused of links with “foreign organizations” and receive harsher sentences.

 Please do not send the letters to The Voice of the Martyrs for mailing.
 The letters are more effective when the officials see persons have sent them from many different parts of our nation.
 Your local post office can help you with the required postage.

 Occasionally someone else may respond to your letter and request money from you.
 Please be assured that the field leaders from VOM are providing assistance to the families of prisoners.
 If you receive such a letter you may forward a copy to: